viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ## Online mode

-In this mode, you configure the `cartographer` module on your robot along with a LiDAR and optional IMU.
+In this mode, you use **live** LiDAR and optional IMU data to create a map, update an existing map, or do pure localization on an existing map.

 ### Requirements